Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-celery/README.md

 Our proposed program restricts the cost associated with relocation (voluntary or climate-induced) to 10% of Storslysia’s GDP every year.
 This is significantly lower than without the program and shields the economy from negative financial ramifications.
 We recommend that both streams of the program be run simultaneously as promoting voluntary relocation will greatly reduce larger costs down the line resulting from forced displacement.

 # Objectives
+Climate events are extremely detrimental to Storslysia’s economy due to its high level of uncertainty and the severity of pay-out values when those events do occur.
+To shield the economy from suffering the worst, this report focuses on mitigating household impact costs.
+Our objective is to design a social insurance program to manage Storslysia’s exposure to displacement risk; we address both voluntary and forced displacement and focus secondarily on lowering geographic risk and avoiding large disparities in the socio-economic status.
+There is a strong need to include incentives for voluntary displacement as it harbours much lower costs than if an involuntary claim is made.
+Climate incidences are often long occurring and to derive a program that is sustainable, we have factored in the community’s needs.
+Our solution incorporates community consultation and feedback to tailor and adapt the program through both qualitative and quantitative metrics.

 ## Key metrics
 This program is a long-term solution that consists of multiple stages.
 The following table illustrates the key metrics to be analysed throughout and the rationale behind them.

+*Table 1 – Key metrics used to monitor the program.*
 ![Capture](https://user-images.githubusercontent.com/102905880/230059446-7eec3f9f-a939-4204-8e58-e04d4419553d.PNG)

 # Program Design